aleemmalik1986/cr_task2/README.md

 ## Prerequisites

-- make sure tofu and terragrunt is installed
+- Make sure tofu and terragrunt is installed

 ## How to Run

-- there are two ways to create the secret
+- There are two ways to create the secret

   1. change dir to scripts dir and run `./create-secrets.sh apply`